cedarwarman/cedarwarman.github.io/_posts/2021-09-23-running-object-detection-in-singularity.md

 canonical_url: https://www.cedarwarman.com/2020/09/23/running-object-detection-in-singularity.html
 ---

-TL;DR <a href ="https://github.com/cedarwarman/object_detection_singularity/">Here’s my Singularity recipe for the Tensorflow Object Detection API (including X11 forwarding).</a>
+TL;DR <a href ="https://github.com/cedarwarman/object_detection_singularity/">Here’s my Singularity Definition File for the Tensorflow Object Detection API (including X11 forwarding).</a>

 I love the <a href ="https://github.com/tensorflow/models/tree/master/research/object_detection">Tensorflow Object Detection API</a>.
 It sits on top of Tensorflow and makes powerful object detection models like <a href="https://arxiv.org/abs/1512.03385">ResNet</a>, <a href="https://arxiv.org/abs/1904.07850">CenterNet</a>, and <a  href="https://arxiv.org/abs/1911.09070">EfficientDet</a> (relatively) easy to implement.
 In the past, I’ve used the API to <a href="https://doi.org/10.1111/tpj.15166">detect fluorescent kernels on maize ears</a>: